salto-io/salto/docs/telemetry.md

   * Installation ID: an ID that is being generated in the first ever `salto init`.
 It's common to all of the workspaces on the same installation / computer
   * App (CLI) version

-## How to opt out of telemtry data collection?
+## How to opt out of telemetry data collection?

 Any user can opt out of sending usage data.
 There are two ways to disable telemetry: